ivanbg2004/Windows-Network-CPR/README.md

 ---

 Let me know if you want to include a *payload* that changes the system sound to a scream every time Edge opens.

+---

+Developed with much anguish by [@ivanbg_2004](https://github.com/ivanbg2004) and forced to be remastered by [Oblivion Development & Hosting](https://odh.ivan-vcard.xyz) 6 years later.
+Oblivion Development & Hosting is a Linux-first company, but we reluctantly support other platforms.